 Floors, Walls, Ceilings

-Foundation, Attic, and/or Basement
+Foundation, Attic, Basement, Attic

 A home inspector will crawl through a foundation space, checking for stability and that it is up to national safety codes.

 A basement will be checked for dampness and good ventilation for moisture control.

 And if the home has an attic, your inspector will check to see that the beams and rafters (which support the roof) look secure and distress-free.

 Homes generally lose heat through the windows, walls, roof, and attic.
 Proper sealing and insulation can be a good way to prevent this, lowering energy costs.

 If your prospective home is quite old, it’s possible it has no insulation, and you might want to consider the cost of adding it.
 If the home has been insulated, the home inspector will check its condition and look for gaps.

 Exterior walls will be evaluated, with an eye toward any damaged bricks, shingles, or siding or bubbling paint.
 Other important exterior components are chimneys, gutters and downspouts, doors, and windows.
 You might also want to check for moisture.

 If water collects and stands anywhere on the property—because of poorly hung gutters or a leaking sprinkler, for example—you may want to nip it in the bud to avoid mold growth and/or water damage.
 Check for pests like termites or cockroaches as well.